Octavia Hill: Housing for the poor

 Ruskin placed these houses, which were "in a dreadful state of dirt and neglect", under Hill's management.
-He told her that investors might be attracted to such schemes if a five percent annual return could be secured.
+He told her that investors might be attracted to such schemes if a five per cent annual return could be secured.
 In 1866 Ruskin acquired the freehold of five more houses for Hill to manage in Freshwater Place, Marylebone.
 The Times recorded, "The houses faced a bit of desolate ground occupied by dilapidated cowsheds and manure heaps.
 The needful repairs and cleaning were carried out, the waste land was turned into a playground where Mr. Ruskin had some trees planted."

 After being improved the properties were let to those on intermittent and low incomes.
 A return of five per cent on capital was obtained as promised to Ruskin; any excess over the five per cent was reinvested within the properties for the benefit of the tenants.
 Rent arrears were not tolerated, and bad debts were minimal.
 As Hill said, "Extreme punctuality, and diligence in collecting rents, and a strict determination that they shall be paid regularly, have accomplished this."
 In consequence of her prudent management, Hill was able to attract new backers, and by 1874 she had 15 housing schemes with around 3,000 tenants.

 Hill's system was based on closely managing not only the buildings but the tenants; she insisted, "you cannot deal with the people and their houses separately" and she strongly believed that good quality, well-managed homes make for happier, healthier lives.
 She maintained close personal contact with all her tenants, and was strongly opposed to impersonal bureaucratic organisations and to governmental intervention in housing.
 In her view, "municipal socialism and subsidized housing" led to indiscriminate demolition, re-housing schemes, and the destruction of communities.